eminaktas/kubedns-shepherd/README.md

 - `.podNamespace`: Adds the configured pod's namespace.
 - `.clusterDomain`: Adds the discovered cluster domain from the `kubelet-config` ConfigMap.
-- `.dnsDomain`: Adds the discovered dns domain from the `kubeadm-config` ConfigMap.
+- `.dnsDomain`: Adds the discovered DNS domain from the `kubeadm-config` ConfigMap.
 - `.clusterName`: Adds the discovered cluster name from the `kubeadm-config` ConfigMap.

-nameservers can also be configured if it is not defined by users in the `DNSClass`.
-It will extract the value from `kubelet-config` ConfigMap.
+Nameservers can also be configured if they are not defined by users in the `DNSClass`.
+It will extract the value from the `kubelet-config` ConfigMap.

-**Note:** It may fail to discover these parameters if the resources does not exists in your cluster.
-You can ignore if you don't use dynamic configuration.
+**Note:** It may fail to discover these parameters if the resources do not exist in your cluster.
+You can ignore them if you don't use dynamic configuration.

 ## Use Cases

 ### Improved DNS Resolution

 - **Issue**: DNS resolutions in some services were failing intermittently.
-- **Solution**: Optimize the environment by using this controller to adjust `ndots` and/or `searches` option for pods or add a dot `.` at the end of the FQDN.
+- **Solution**: Optimize the environment by using this controller to adjust `ndots` and/or `searches` options for pods or add a dot `.` at the end of the FQDN.

 ### DNS Query Optimization

 - **Issue**: Kubernetes Pods experienced failures in DNS queries for the first attempts due to the `ndots` option set to 5 in `resolv.conf`.
-- **Solution**: Optimize the environment by using this controller to adjust `ndots` and `searches` option in `resolv.conf`.
+- **Solution**: Optimize the environment by using this controller to adjust `ndots` and `searches` options in `resolv.conf`.

 ## Contributing

 Please read our [Contributing Guidelines](CONTRIBUTING.md) before contributing.

-More information can be found at our [Development Guide](DEVELOPMENT.md)
+More information can be found in our [Development Guide](DEVELOPMENT.md).

 ## Code of Conduct